GW-BIC/Presentations/README.md

 # Presentations
-A place to find presentations and tutorials on work relevant to the Biomedical Informatics Center
+This is place to find presentations and tutorials on work relevant to the Biomedical Informatics Center!